cypress-io/cypress/guides/app-cloud-testing.md

 })
 ```

-Note that this does not affect [GraphQL subscriptions](#intercepting-graphql-subscriptions).

 Now that the GraphQL requests to Cypress Cloud are happening over fetch, we can use `cy.intercept` to intercept the requests and do whatever we need to do (in most cases, return a JSON fixture as a response to the request).

+Note that this intercepts requests between the App and Server.
+This means that any logic that we have in the `data-context` layer for this query will not be executed by the test because the query will be intercepted before it runs.

 ### Creating JSON fixtures from GraphQL requests